conscious-lang/conscious-lang-docs/recommendations.md

 ## Assessment

-In this phase, you will look at your project code, documentation, and web presence looking for words and phrases identified in our FAQ - [internal link - public version coming soon].
+In this phase, you will look at your project code, documentation, and web presence looking for words and phrases identified in [our FAQ](https://github.com/conscious-lang/conscious-lang-docs/blob/master/faq.md).
 If these assets are stored in Git, we have tools to simplify this process, which we can share with you, or run on your behalf.

 This will give you a very high level view of the scope of the work to be done, but more work is needed to figure out the actual level of effort involved in remediation.